-After about 5 minutes (or if using antacid tablet, after fizzing stops), buffered 10% formalin-sucrose-rose bengal solution will be added to bring volume up to the shoulder to create a final approx. 5% formalin solution concentration (approx 2.5% formaldehyde concentration).
+Samples are preserved with buffered 10% formalin-sucrose-rose bengal solution to bring volume up to the shoulder to create a final approx. 5% formalin solution concentration (approx 2.5% formaldehyde concentration).
 The samples will be placed into coolers with ice.
 Samples will be transported to the laboratory for further processing.